-Applic ant's Name: Evalua ator's Name: Ra ank: more e completing this evaluation and recommendation, please review stringent standards that may be mandatory by discipline-relate ssion, please assess the applicant's qualifications and performance d accreditin g agenci ies.
-Then, - 1.
-Are the applicant's academic credentials appropriate for promoti If "No" or "Questionable", please comment : ion?
-Yes No Questionable 2.
+Applic ant's Name: Evalua tor's Name: Rank: more e completing this evaluation and recommendation, please review the stringent standards that may be mandatory by discipline-related ac sion, please assess the applicant's qualifications and performance on the string of the stri crediting agenci ies.
+Ther 1.
+Are the applicant's academic credentials appropriate for promotion?
+If "No" or "Questionable", please comment: Yes No Questionable 2.
 Does the applicant meet or exceed the years of experience (full-time collegiate-level teaching and/or "other" related experience) to satisfy the requirements for this promotion?
-If "No" or "Questionable", please comment : Yes No Question nable
+If "No" or "Questionable", please comment : Yes No Questic nable